abbas070/MITFutureMakers/README.md

  - The task for this day was to build a gender classification model implementing predictions on the accuracy of the classification.

+### Day 17:

+- This day we have practiced building classification models with some libraries, such as Keras.

 ### Day 18:

 - For day 18 we practiced on overfitting handling in some deep learning models.
 We also learning on how to avoid overfitting in neural networks.